 For traveling foodies, nothing seduces them than a tasty local dish.
 Exploring the cuisine is a must-do ‘mission’ which is as important as visiting the iconic landmarks of the country.
 From the flavor Bun Cha in Vietnam to the diversity of Dimsum in Hong Kong, Asia is absolutely the paradise of food with the endless list of dishes to try.

 In 2017, CNN held an online poll of 35,000 people to figure out a list of “World’s 50 Most Delicious Foods”.
-7 of Thailand’s dishes appeared on the list, more than any other countries.
+7 of Thailand’s dishes appeared on the list, more than any other country.
 The result didn’t surprise anyone, this country has been known as the paradise of street food.
 Of course, Bangkok is the core of the food legend.
 With influences from China, Malaysia, Indonesia, Myanmar, Portuguese, and the royal culinary, Thai cuisine is more than just good.
 Don’t leave the city until you take a tour of food.
 From Yum Goong, Pad Thai, Som Tam, to Massaman Curry, Green Curry, and Moo Nam Tok, you always find a balance of spicy, sour, salty, sweet, chewy, crunchy and slippery in a single dish.

 The local cuisine is surprisingly diverse for such a small city like Hanoi.
 You even don’t need to take a taxi but just stick around Old Quarter area, all the finest foods are within a walking distance.
 The most delicious place to try an authentic Vietnamese cuisine is on sidewalks, at a low table, on a short plastic stool.
 These stalls run mostly by women passed down from mother to daughter.
 Therefore, the food recipe is kept finely for generations.
-Make sure to spend enough time for Cha Ca - a special kind of grilled fish with dill and turmeric; Vietnamese sandwich stuffed with handmade pate, pork, ham, mayonnaise and herbs; Pho - the world famous noodle with beef and delicious broth; healthy Spring rolls and of course, Bun Cha - a dish which is good enough for the American President.
+Make sure to spend enough time for Cha Ca - a special kind of grilled fish with dill and turmeric; Vietnamese sandwich stuffed with handmade pate, pork, ham, mayonnaise, and herbs; Pho - the world-famous noodle with beef and delicious broth; healthy Spring rolls and of course, Bun Cha - a dish which is good enough for the American President.
 Finish with a cup of ca phe sua da - a typical coffee of Hanoi.

 The most mouth-watering dishes of Hanoi are within a walking distance in Old Quarter

 Once the Japanese have a strict principle for drinking tea, there is no reason that they don’t apply the same rule of precision to their food.
 That explains why this country boasts more than 400 restaurants with Michelin stars.
 Of course, Tokyo owns the most.
 Both Japanese and visitors expect the best products and Tokyo has it all.
 You can go to any restaurant and see the skillful technique on filleting a fish and beautiful vegetable.
-The Tokyo chefs respect their tradition and convey the perfection to diners.
+The Tokyo chefs respect their tradition and convey perfection to diners.
 Whether it’s a regional cuisine such as sushi feast, simple but flavor soba, unrivaled omakase, crispy tempura and fresh seafood or international cuisine of Chinese, Italian, French, and Spanish, it’s impossible to eat badly in Tokyo.

 Sushi - the most famous food in Japan